Coroner's Office declines to hold inquest after one of Auckland's most brutal killings

 "The report found, in summary, the fundamental decisions about [Yad-Elohim's] care and treatment were considered to have been appropriate for the way he presented and behaved with medical and nursing staff at the relevant time," Coroner Herdson said.

-The report, which the ADHB refused to release publicly despite an Official Information Act request, only came to light mid-way through Yad-Elohim's trial.
+The report, which the ADHB refused to release publicly despite an Official Information Act request by the Herald, only came to light mid-way through Yad-Elohim's trial.

 It was later released to the Herald by the High Court and said Te Whetu Tawera was under "considerable occupancy pressure" at the time which "contributed greatly to a hasty discharge".